banyasp/consistencyAI/README.md

 ### Motivation

 As LLMs play an increasing role in information delivery, users often rely on them without conducting independent research.
 This makes access to truth subject to the spin, focus, and authenticity of the LLM.
-In an increasingly polarized society with echo chambers, we need to ensure that AI systems don't turbocharge our discordance by providing inconsistent facts to different groups.
+Ideological bias might shape everybody in one direction, but we also see a danger in **ideological variance**.
+We need to ensure that AI systems don't turbocharge our discordance by providing inconsistent facts to different groups.

 ### Methodology